-Your doctor may suggest a different prescription or add another type of drug, such as a "biologic," to your treatment.
+Your doctor may recommend a different prescription or add another type of drug, such as a biologic, to your treatment.

 3. Do you keep up with regular checkups?

-Some RA drugs weaken your immune system -- your body's defense against germs.
+Some RA drugs affect your immune system -- your body's defense against germs.
 This helps slow down the disease, but it can make infections more likely, as well as liver and kidney problems.

 Make sure you see your doctor for regular blood tests.
 They help him figure out if you need to tweak your treatment.

 4. Have you tried alternative remedies for pain?